ronceray/StochasticForceInference/Readme.md

 # SFI – Stochastic Force Inference

-## IMPORTANT: version 2.0, a complete overhaul of the method with vastly improved capabilities, documentation and performance, will be released on *Jun 15, 2026*.
+## IMPORTANT: version 2.0, a complete overhaul of the method with vastly improved capabilities, documentation and performance, will be released on *Jul 1st, 2026*.
 Early access is possible on request: write to me at pierre.ronceray@univ-amu.fr.

 # Current version